Monte Carlo goodness-of-fit tests for degree corrected and related stochastic blockmodels: Three variants of the stochastic blockmodel

-One drawback of the ER-SBM is that it does not provide an adequate fit to networks where nodes have highly varying degrees within blocks.
-Degree-corrected SBM have been proposed by \cite{karrer2011stochastic} to model networks with heterogeneous degrees; see also \cite{ChoiWolfeAiroldiNIPS2011}.
-Here we focus on the exponential family version of the degree-corrected SBM, which, along with a minor difference from the standard definition, was formally introduced in \cite{Xiaolin2015thesis}.
-This model allows for heterogeneity in node degrees. \begin{defn}[$\beta$-SBM] The model is parametrized by $k+1\choose 2$ block parameters $\alpha_{z(u) z(v)}$ and $n$ node-specific parameters $\beta_u$ for $1\leq u\leq n$, with the log-odds of the probability of an edge $\{u,v\}$ given by:
+One drawback of the simple SBM variants above is that they do not provide an adequate fit to networks where nodes have highly varying degrees within blocks.
+To model networks with heterogeneous degrees, \cite{karrer2011stochastic} propose the degree-corrected stochastic blockmodels.
+Here we focus on the exponential family version of this model, denoted by $\beta$-SBM. \begin{defn}[$\beta$-SBM] This log-linear model is parameterized by $k+1\choose 2$ block parameters $\alpha_{z(u) z(v)}$ and $n$ node-specific parameters $\beta_u$ for $1\leq u\leq n$, with the log-odds of the probability of an edge $\{u,v\}$ given by:

-\end{defn} \cite{Xiaolin2015thesis} names this model EXPDCSBM; we will instead refer to it as the $\beta$-SBM, as it is a combination of the $\beta$-model and the usual SBM.
-In fact, it can be seen as a generalization of $\beta$-model where probabilities of edges appearing are influenced not only by the parameters of the endpoints, but also their block membership, via additional parameters $\alpha_{z(u)z(v)}$.
+\end{defn} The $\beta$-SBM was formally introduced in \cite{Xiaolin2015thesis} as an exponential family model equivalent to the network-literature-standard non-ERGM definition, under the name `exponential-family degree-corrected SBM' or EXPDCSBM.
+We will instead refer to it as the $\beta$-SBM: the model is a natural combination of the $\beta$-model and the classical SBM.
+In fact, it is a generalization of $\beta$-model where probabilities of edges appearing are influenced not only by the endpoints, but also their block membership, via additional parameters $\alpha_{z(u)z(v)}$.